stonepros/stone/doc/stonefs/app-best-practices.rst

 Hard links have an intrinsic cost in terms of the internal housekeeping that a file system has to do to keep two references to the same data.
-In CephFS there is a particular performance cost, because with normal files the inode is embedded in the directory (i.e. there is no extra fetch of the inode after looking up the path).
+In StoneFS there is a particular performance cost, because with normal files the inode is embedded in the directory (i.e. there is no extra fetch of the inode after looking up the path).